andybalholm/redwood/starlark.md

   (If the request was received on a per-user port but not authenticated, `expected_user` will be set, but `user` will be empty.)

+- `local_port`: the port the request was received on.

+- `authenticated_clients`: the IP addresses that have successfully authenticated on the same port this request was received on, with a username equal to `expected_user`.

 - `method`: the HTTP method (`GET`, `POST`, etc.) of the request.

 - `url`: the URL being fetched by the request.